Dividing Assets in a Florida Divorce – A Gainesville, Florida Divorce Lawyer Explains

 A Gainesville, Florida divorce lawyer explains how assets are divided during the Florida divorce process.
 It’s important to remember this post is general information and it is best to speak with a Gainesville, Florida divorce lawyer you trust to fully understand your options when dealing with divorce and property division.

-In a Florida divorce, many things will happen.
+In an online divorce Florida, many things will happen.
 Child custody, a parenting plan, alimony, child support, and asset division are all aspects that you may face during the divorce process.
 This post will examine how assets are divided in a Florida divorce based on the divorce laws in Florida.

 The first part of the process is determining what assets each party has in their possession.
 Florida divorce laws require each party to file a Financial Affidavit that details their respective incomes, expenses, assets and debts.
 Even if you don’t think the other party is entitled to the asset, you still have to list it on your Financial Affidavit.